Orion-Crypto/SaturnDocs/docs/nft-projects/minting-nfts/mint-nfts.md

 # Minting NFTs

 Now that we have gone over how to create your NFT project it's time to showcase how your supporters can mint your NFTs!
-Using the link provided in your "Mint Settings" page your supports can reach the minting page that should look like this:
+Using the link provided in your "Mint Settings" page your supporters can reach the minting page that should look like this:

 ![Mint Page](/img/nft-projects/mint-nfts/minting-nfts/mint-page.png)